matthiewbhaines/CandidacyJournalClub/Hwang2018Notes.md

     + no greater separation with bivariate analysis than would get with univariate

 - what is/are the hypotheses when conducting a GWAS?
+  + see @BushMoore+shortyear, hypothesis seeking associations of genetic variances (SNPs) to a trait/disease

+# Methods
+- 1999 Caucasians (this is important from an ancestral history POV for the GWAS)
+  + mention this is an increase (by 40% of sample size)
+- taste battery methods described in @HansenEtAl+shortyear
+- removed participants > 6 SD away from PC1 and PC2, only those with exclusively European ancestry was kept

+## GWAS analysis
+- linear mixed model
+- covariates: age, sex, ear infection history, first 5 PC from genotype
+  + why were 5 PC included?

+- bivariate analysis complemented univariate analysis
+- what is conditional analysis

+**Notes**
+- review linear mixed models
+- finish reading methods section